StamatisChr/tfe-fdo-podman-external-services/README.md

 - A DNS zone hosted on AWS Route53

-- Terraform Enterprise Podman license
+- Terraform Enterprise FDO license

 - Git installed and configured on your computer